Spotlight on Female Surgeons

 Support Female Surgeons

-Support Female Surgeons like Dr Rebecca Wyten and encourage your clinic to do the same!
+Above all, its important to Support Female Surgeons like Dr Rebecca Wyten and encourage your clinic to do the same!
 Was your surgery done by a female surgeon?
-Would you like to see your surgeon speak at a conference, attend a conference and support the research of your surgeon?
-If so, speak up and ask them how you can lend your support and increase visibility of women in surgery!
+Would you like to see your surgeon speak at a conference?
+If so, speak up and ask them how you can lend your support and increase the visibility of women in surgery!

-Dr Rebecca Wyten is a dedicated surgeon located in Melbourne, Victoria.
+Dr Rebecca Wyten, (meet her here) is a dedicated surgeon located in Melbourne, Victoria.
 Dr Wyten has undertaken many humanitarian trips overseas during the last 10 years.
 Recently returning from Nepal where she practised burn surgery through the organisation Open Heart International.

 Each individual’s situation is different.
 What options are best for you, should be best discussed during a consult with Dr Rebecca Wyten.